atullal/atullal/README.md

 I'm currently working on various projects that explore the intersection of scalable systems and cutting-edge technologies.
 Check out my repositories to learn more!

 - **🌱 Currently Learning:**
 I'm always eager to expand my knowledge and stay up-to-date with the latest advancements in the field.
-Currently, I'm focused on enhancing my skills in cloud computing and event drive systems.
+Currently, I'm focused on enhancing my skills in cloud computing, big data and event drive systems.

 - **👯 Looking to Collaborate:**
 I'm open to collaborating on interesting projects related to distributed systems, parallel computing, data science, and deep learning.
 If you have any exciting opportunities, feel free to reach out!